The smart stove sensor that catches what reminders miss.

 Yes.
 Smart stove sensors like Stovyn are designed for continuous low-power operation.
 Standard sleeps between cooking sessions; Pro's camera stays on but only processes frames during cooking-state transitions (no live video stream).
 Both meet FCC Part 15 requirements for unattended residential use.
 Battery options are also available for kitchens without a dedicated outlet near the stove.

 From $99.
-Free US shipping.
+Free US shipping on Pro.
 30-day returns.
 90-day warranty.
 No subscription required for safety alerts.

 Read more